ZenUml/docs/docs/language-guide/messages.md

 #pagination_label: Quick Start
 description: ZenUML Syntax - Messages
 keywords:
-  - participant types
+  - Unified Modeling Language
-  - participant icons
+  - uml messages
-  - uml participant
+  - async
-  - uml annotation
+  - sync
 #slug: /quick-start
 ---

 # Messages

-## Messages Definition
+## Message Definition

 A message is shown as a line from the sender MessageEnd to the receiver MessageEnd.